Tourism and Environment in the Bahamas

 Concentrations are flexible and subjective; the litmus test for a feasible topic is that it develops a coherent body of knowledge and a reasonably well-bounded arena for practical applications.
 There are several approaches you can use to select your concentration.
 The Nicholas School and the Duke University Marine Lab, where most CEMs spend their second year, has particular expertise in several concentration areas, some of which are listed below and include: Community-based management; Estuaries, wetlands and coastal water quality; Applied marine ecology; Fisheries and aquaculture; Marine spatial planning, Coastal zone management, and Management of protected species and critical habitats.

 Courses supporting the CEM program are taught within the Nicholas School, at several other departments at Duke, and at UNC-Chapel Hill and NCSU.
 Many of these are offered at the Duke University Marine Lab, located in Beaufort, North Carolina.
-This list of example courses is not exhaustive; see the Courses section for the current list of available courses.
+The course lists below are intended to provide examples of courses we have offered in the past.

 This list is only provided to give examples of some popular current concentrations.
 A wide variety of common concentration areas or newly emerging areas may be considered.
 CEM students are expected to work with their academic advisors and the CEM program chairs to develop their individual topical concentration.